 Use Push Button to Control LED with TM4C123G Tiva LaunchPad

-In this tutorial, we will learn how to use on-board Push buttons of TM4C123G TIVA launchpad to control onboard LEDs.
+In this tutorial, we will learn how to use general purpose input-output pins of TM4C123 as a digital input pins.
+For demo, we will see how to control and LED with on-board Push buttons of TM4C123G TIVA launchpad.
 Firstly, you should know how to use GPIO pins of TM4C123G6PM microcontroller as digital output pins.
 In the last tutorial, we have learned to use GPIO pins as digital output pins.
 If you did not use digital output pins of Tiva launchpad before, you should read this tutorial first:

 How to use GPIO pins of TM4C123G Launchpad